BlenderCN/BlenderPython/Properties.md

 ### Update function defined inline using lambda

-Now! let's say we want to do more dynamic stuff, where we want to know where the update came from.
+Now! let's say we want to do more dynamic stuff and want to know where the update came from.
 The update function can be defined _inline_.

 ```python
 import bpy